 Probably best if we don’t mention the Lexus lights though, yeah?
 Let’s leave them where they belong – in the past.
 Or in the bin.

 If there’s one cultural snapshot that influenced the tuning scene of the Noughties more than any other, it’s The Fast and the Furious.
 This movie came out in 2001, and immediately captured the hearts of a modding generation.
 Yes, it was largely absurd in quite a lot of its details (who has time to check a laptop that’s flashing ‘DANGER TO MANIFOLD’ while they’re street-racing?
 Why would your passenger floor fall out just because you’re driving really fast?
-Why didn’t that Jetta have any front calipers?
-Why does that guy at the party keep inexpertly strumming his guitar without anyone tearing it out of his hands and smacking him with it?), but its influence was clear: suddenly all the cool kids wanted Skylines, S2000s, RX-7s, and anything else Japanese that they could get their hands on.
+Why didn’t that Jetta have any front calipers?), but its influence was clear: suddenly all the cool kids wanted Skylines, S2000s, RX-7s, and anything else Japanese that they could get their hands on.

 Cue a rush to slather everything in full-length Manga graphics – yes, even Vectras and Mondeos.
-Cars got painted bright orange, fitted with colossal aluminium spoilers, and bathed in a lurid glow of underbody neon.
+People painted their cars bright orange, fitted them with colossal aluminum spoilers, and bathed them in a lurid glow of underbody neon.
 Everyone wanted to be Dom Toretto or Brian O’Conner.
 The Noughties refracted the excess of the Nineties through a Hollywood filter, and we all luxuriated in the warming majesty of it all.
 Great times.

 The third camp is all about obscene horsepower; technological advances and a blossoming aftermarket mean that building a hatchback or family saloon with supercar- baiting power has never been easier.

 An Interconnected World